opendocsg/slw-judgments-backfill/2005_SGHC_24/report.md

  (d) Frank H Wright (Constructions) Ltd v Frodoor Ltd [1967] 1 All ER 433, where it was held that issuing houses do not c onduc t moneylending.

 28     The Singapore c ourts have also invariably taken a pragmatic approac h in determining whether a transac tion offends both the letter and spirit of the MLA.
 Lord Devlin’s _dictum_ in _Chow Yoong Hong_ has been c onsistently applied by the c ourts.
 If transac tions are not loans in nature or in form, the law will be slow to infer or impute a relationship of moneylending.
 I shall briefly refer to some rec ent dec isions.
-In _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ [1995] 3 SLR 268 at 273–275, [13] and [18], Lim Teong Qwee JC observed:
+In _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ <span class="citation">[1995] 3 SLR 268</span> at 273–275, [13] and [18], Lim Teong Qwee JC observed:

  In eac h c ase the arrangements must be c onsidered as a whole and the substanc e looked at to see if the transac tions c an be c ategorized as moneylending transac tions and whether any money was lent.